-Article 12 provides rules for the taxation of royalties arising in one Contracting State and paid to a resident of the other Contracting State.
+Article 12 provides rules for the taxation of royalties arising in one Contracting State and paid to a beneficial owner that is a resident of the other Contracting State.

-Paragraph 1 grants the State of residence the non-exclusive right to tax a royalty arising in the other Contracting State and paid to its residents.
+Paragraph 1 grants to the State of residence the non-exclusive right to tax royalties beneficially owned by its residents and arising in the other Contracting State.